Washington Metro rolling stock: Hitachi 8000-series

+Side view of the 8000-series full-scale mockup.
+New features include flush windows (compared to previous car series) and door interlock status indicator lights; here the green light is illuminated, indicating the door interlock is engaged.

 Retired

-1000-series
+Rohr 1000-series

-WMATA Rohr Money Train 8000–8001 (former car numbers 1010–1011) bypassing Pentagon City station.
-These cars were not rehabilitated along with 8002–8003 (former car numbers 1044–1045) and retain their original roll signs, and door chimes.
-These cars were retired in March 2018.

-WMATA Rohr 8005 at Pentagon City.
-8004–8005 were formerly cars 1092–1093 that were converted in 2016 meaning they're the only rehabilitated Money Train Rohr cars in the system.

 The original order of 300 Metro cars was manufactured by Rohr Industries in 1973, with delivery in 1976.
 These cars were numbered 1000–1299, and rehabilitated in the mid-1990s by Breda Costruzioni Ferroviarie and WMATA at their Brentwood Shop in northeast Washington, D.C.

 Features

 Two major characteristics distinguished the 1000-series from the later series cars.
 On their sides, the cars had two mylar curtain rollsigns, one above a window next to the doors on each end (while the other car classes have a single flip-dot or LED sign above a window next to the center doors).
 Second, the bulkheads on each end of the 1000-series cars featured windows that extended to the top of the bulkhead frame, whereas other car classes' bulkhead windows only extend slightly higher than the side windows.
 These cars were the only cars to have curtain rollsigns.
 During rehabilitation of these cars in 1993, an exterior loudspeaker was added in place of where one of the rollsigns used to be.
 The cars also received General Electric three-phase AC propulsion (same as that of the Breda A650 railcar used on LA Metro Rail), replacing the original Westinghouse cam-control DC propulsion systems, making them the first cars on the system to use such propulsion systems.

 The 1000-series had more seating capacity than the other cars, with 82 seats.
 The original interiors had a white grained appearance with orange and brown seats.
 These cars had the standing capacity of 175 passengers, the same amount as their successors, until the arrival of the 7000-series cars, which increased the standing capacity.

 Around August 2008, Metrorail tested new overhead handles of different styles on 1122, 1123, 1126, 1127, as well as some 3000-series cars to gauge public opinion.